-If your current flooring is really ruining the whole vibe of your room, we recommend throwing down a massive area rug in a neutral colour and material (something like jute is perfect) and then adding a patterned rug on top.
+If your current flooring is really ruining the whole vibe of your room, we recommend throwing down a massive area rug in a neutral color and material (something like jute is perfect) and then adding a patterned rug on top.

-If you want a completely new look for your bedroom, a new colour scheme is a great place to start.
-You might not need to change up too much either, especially if your walls are already painted quite a neutral colour.
+If you want a completely new look for your bedroom, a new color scheme is a great place to start.
+You might not need to change up too much either, especially if your walls are already painted quite a neutral color.

-Create a mood board or use Pinterest to come up with colours you love and even look at paint swatches to see how they will all work together.
-Then just start bringing all those new colours in with bedding, cushions, rugs and once you know you are really happy with the new colours you can maybe go a bit bolder with paint, wallpaper and furniture.
+Create a mood board or use Pinterest to come up with colors you love and even look at paint swatches to see how they will all work together.
+Then just start bringing all those new colors in with bedding, cushions, rugs and once you know you are really happy with the new colors you can maybe go a bit bolder with paint, wallpaper and furniture.

 Uber fresh, light and airy, this sunny scheme using Crown’s Sunrise matt emulsion is a sure-fire winner to lighten and brighten up a dark room and create the illusion of space.

 8. Choose a subtle pattern to add interest

-If you are confident in the atmosphere you want to create in your bedroom, wallpaper can be a quick and cheap way to bring in the right colours and patterns.
-Use the colours within your wallpaper to dictate the rest of your room – we adore how the subtle pink hues work with the gorgeous bed set up in this room.
+If you are confident in the atmosphere you want to create in your bedroom, wallpaper can be a quick and cheap way to bring in the right colors and patterns.
+Use the colors within your wallpaper to dictate the rest of your room – we adore how the subtle pink hues work with the gorgeous bed set up in this room.